 These headphones are remarkably portable.
 Their truly wireless design is very small and can easily fit inside your pocket.
 They come with a charging case, which should easily fit inside your bag or a pocket.

 Update 02/24/2021: Thanks to user feedback, we updated our review to include that the case offers wireless charging.

 The case is impressive.
 It has hard plastic casing, which feels very solid and durable, and there's even a moisture-removal system inside the case.
 There's a locking mechanism to keep it securely closed, and it also offers wireless charging.
 Inside the case, there are three LED light indicators to show the battery level.
 It's rated IP67 for dust and water resistance, but we don't test for this.

 These headphones have good stability.
-They come with stability fins, which should help them stay in your ears during casual listening sessions or while working out at the gym.
+Unlike the Klipsch T5 II True Wireless ANC, they come with stability fins, which should help them stay in your ears during casual listening sessions or while working out at the gym.

 The Klipsch T5 II have a somewhat bass-heavy, warm sound profile.
 There's a little extra boom in the bass range that can please fans of bass-heavy music genres like EDM, and higher frequency sounds are more quiet and subdued.
 However, they're still neutral enough to be suitable for a wide range of audio content.
 If you prefer a different sound, their companion app offers a graphic EQ and presets so that you can tweak their sound to your liking.

 These headphones have superb frequency response consistency.
 Their audio delivery is very consistent, regardless of their fit, seal, or positioning on your head.

 These headphones have impressive bass accuracy.
 The entire range is flat and balanced, but it's a bit overemphasized, so there's an extra boom, thump, and punch to your music.